List of Power Rangers Lost Galaxy characters: Kegler

-Kegler is a stout little being, the longtime companion of Villamax.
+Kegler is a stout-little scholar-themed alien and the longtime companion of Villamax.
 Though he lacks battle skills, he makes up for it with his extensive knowledge of technology.
-His name presumably comes from the fact that his body is inside of a keg barrel.
+His name presumably comes from the fact that part of his armor is a keg barrel.
 Kegler and Villamax met Trakeena on Onyx and decided to join her army on the Scorpion Stinger after the death of her father, Scorpius.
 Kegler became suspicious of Deviot when he disrespected Villamax's code of honor.
 It is possible that it was Kegler that learned of Deviot's treachery and informed Villamax and Trakeena while Deviot was in the Lost Galaxy.
-After Trakeena and Deviot merged into one being, Kegler witnessed the death of Villamax at Trakeena's hands.
-He was not destroyed on screen, but he presumably died in the Scorpion Stinger when it crashed on Mirinoi's moon.
+After Trakeena and Deviot merged into one being, Kegler witnessed the death of Villamax at Trakeena's hands and was last seen onboard the Scorpion Stinger before it crashed on Mirinoi's moon.

 Kegler is voiced by Richard Cansino.

-Sting-Wingers
+Stingwingers

-The Sting-Wingers are Scorpius and Trakeena's insectoid foot soldiers that have a sickle arm and can fly.
+The Stingwingers are Scorpius and Trakeena's insectoid foot soldiers that have a sickle arm and can fly.
 The entire army was eventually destroyed when Trakeena possessed by Deviot had bombs attached to them in a kamikaze-related plot to destroy the Centaurus Megazord and the Stratoforce Megazord.